 Growth in the right kind of housing is a huge priority.
 People want to live here; we need to create the conditions to make that happen.
 The most notable significant areas of housing growth will be seen in the Victoria and Paddington Opportunity Areas as new thriving streets with new homes and new jobs are created.
+New site allocations will unlock the development potential of complicated sites to deliver sustainable growth, and benefits in infrastructure, public realm and facilities for existing and new communities.
 The north west of the city will see economic regeneration and housing developments in Church Street / Edgware Road and Ebury Bridge estates will bring a renewed vitality.
 A vitality that will resonate throughout the city.